The Peterson Family

-As seen on ESPN Sports Center, Andrew Peterson is a 5 time gold medalist for in the Special Olympics and a Boston Marathon Qualifier.
+As seen on ESPN Sports Center, Andrew Peterson is a 6 time gold medalist, and 5 time silver medalist for in the Special Olympics and a Boston Marathon Qualifier.
 Michael Peterson is a voice of inspiration singing his story of hope and acceptance.
 Craig Peterson is a former student affairs professional and staff member of the North-American Interfraternity Conference– now single gay father turned disability advocate committed to social change.

 To help you promote your event with The Peterson Family, CAMPUSPEAK has created promotional templates you can use.
 In this folder, you will find resources for social media, a promotional poster for printing, and press photos you can use for your event.

 Below you will find logistical resources for the day of your event with The Peterson Family.